sigmeh/conv_enc/readme.md

 The second character ('e' or 'd') facilitates encryption or decryption, respectively.

-Without the bash function, the script is run as:
+Without the bash function, the script is run from its location as:

-	$ python e.py e filename
+	$ python conv_enc.py e filename

 The script prompts for a password.

-The document is encrypted/decrypted and saved (temporarily).
+For encryption, file contents are serialized, encrypted, and saved as a dictionary whose key is the file name.

-The option to continue allows replacement of the original file with the new file, deleting the "temporary" new file (and effectively removing the original file).
+The original file name and extension are thus encoded into the file, and will facilitate opening the file with the appropriate program at a later date.

-If aborting the process, the name of the newly created file is displayed, and neither file is deleted.
+For decryption, the reverse sub/perm network is executed, resulting in a json-encoded document that will be opened from a subprocess call in the default application for opening files of that type.
+Without an extension on the original file, that file may not be opened properly.

+After opening the decrypted file, the shell process waits for a command to remove the new file (or not).